 where $\bfs{F}=\bfs{I} + \nabla \bfs{u}$ is the deformation gradient tensor.
 (The particular form of $W$, used in this work, will be presented in Section~\ref{data_generation_FEM}.)

 After standard FE discretization, the problem expressed by Eq.~(\ref{eq:VWP}) will take the form of system of non-linear equations

 which expresses the balance between external and internal nodal forces.
-By solving the system of equations~(\ref{eq:res}) (e.g., with the Newton-Raphson method) for a given external force vector $\mathbf{f}_{\text{ext}}=\bfm{f}_i$ we obtain a solution in the form of nodal displacements $\mathbf{u}_i$.
+By solving the system of equations~(\ref{eq:res}) (e.g., with the Newton-Raphson method) for a given external force vector $\mathbf{f}_{\text{ext}}=\bfm{f}$ we obtain a solution in the form of nodal displacements $\mathbf{u}$.

 External forces can be applied to a selected region on the surface described by $\Gamma_t$.
-For the current framework, we consider a single FE discretization of a given domain $\Omega$, and apply large number of forces with a prescribed range of magnitudes.
-As described in Figure~\ref{schematic}, we apply random loads vectors $\bfm{f}_i$ on the nodes present in $\Gamma_t$ to generate non-linear nodal displacements $\bfm{u}_i$.
-The dataset $\mathcal{D} = {(\bfm{f}_i,\bfm{u}_i)}_{i=1}^{N}$ consisting pairs of nodal force and displacement vectors is treated as an input to train DNNs (the input of the neural network is a vector of nodal forces, and the predicted output is a vector of nodal displacements).
+For the current framework, we consider a single FE discretization of a given domain $\Omega$.
+As described in Figure~\ref{schematic}, we apply a prescribed family of load distributions, given by vectors of force $\bfm{f}_i$ on the nodes present in $\Gamma_t$ to generate nodal displacements $\bfm{u}_i$.
+This creates a dataset $\mathcal{D} = {(\bfm{f}_i,\bfm{u}_i)}_{i=1}^{N}$ of corresponding pairs of nodal force and displacement vectors, which is then used as input to train DNNs.
+Thus the input of the neural network is a vector of nodal forces, and the predicted output is a vector of nodal displacements.